The Enduring Allure of Anne Boleyn’s Necklace

 Advertisement

 But the mystery — as well as the gruesome story of its wearer — is part of the necklace’s appeal.
-Just look on Etsy, Amazon, or Depop and you’ll find plenty of versions from sellers who are either offering exact replicas or creating personalized iterations of the famous necklace.
-Even the official shop of the Tower of London, where Henry VIII held his court, sells replicas of the necklace, retailing for $75.
+Just look on Etsy, Amazon, or Depop and you’ll find plenty of versions from sellers who are either offering exact replicas or creating personalised iterations of the famous necklace.
+Even the official shop of the Tower of London, where Henry VIII held his court, sells replicas of the necklace, retailing for around £55.

 One of these Anne Boleyn Etsy sellers is Maydi Díaz.
-Her approach is to modernize the former queen’s necklace with interchangeable initials so people can customize it to their own names.
-Díaz says she’s always been intrigued by historical fashion, specifically Tudor-style clothing and jewelry, but Boleyn’s necklace stands out because of the story: “I think we can identify with Anne's uninhibited way of living, with her tendencies of doing whatever it takes in the hope of happiness.”
+Her approach is to modernise the former queen’s necklace with interchangeable initials so people can customise it to their own names.
+Díaz says she’s always been intrigued by historical fashion, specifically Tudor-style clothing and jewellery, but Boleyn’s necklace stands out because of the story: “I think we can identify with Anne's uninhibited way of living, with her tendencies of doing whatever it takes in the hope of happiness.”

 Of course, in most of her pictures, she wears a replica of Boleyn’s pearl necklace.
 “Her bravery and strength in a male-dominated time inspires me so much,” she says.